 1. Scale to Your Resources

-Passive library reading programs have a major benefit of being adaptable to limitations of space, staff, and/or library hours.
+Passive library reading programs have the major benefit of being adaptable to limitations of space, staff, and/or library hours.
 At Beanstack, we suggest that school librarians take a look at their current resources to facilitate exciting programs that are still manageable.
-Consider these following examples:
+Consider the following examples:

 Small Libraries/Limited Space: